Phoenix19J/Demo-Rep/Docs.md

-git restore --staged <file.txt>                     # removes a file from staged to unstage git restore <file.txt>                              # discard changes of a unstaged file in working directory ## same command can also bring back any deleted unstaged file by mistake git clean -f -i -n                                  # removes any untracked files -n is --dry-run
+git restore --staged <file.txt>                     # removes a file from staged to unstage git restore <file.txt>                              # discard changes of a unstaged or new file in working directory ## same command can also bring back any deleted unstaged file by mistake git restore .                                       # discard changes of all unstaged and new files in working directory git clean -f -i -n                                  # removes any untracked files -n is --dry-run